sojanvarghese/commitron/SECURITY.md

 ## Privacy Command

-Use `yarn cx privacy` to view detailed information about:
+Use `cx privacy` to view detailed information about:

 - What data is sent to the AI service
 - Privacy protections in place